Weona Park Carousel

 Weona Park Carousel, also known as Dentzel Stationary Menagerie Carousel, is a historic carousel located at Pen Argyl, Northampton County, Pennsylvania.
-The carousel and its pavilion were built in 1923.
+The carousel was built in 1917 and installed in its current location in 1923.
 The carousel is housed in a wooden, one story, pavilion measuring 20 feet high at center and 80 feet in diameter, with 24 sections each 10 feet 6 inches wide.
 The carousel has 44 animals and 2 sleighs standing three abreast.
 They were originally hand carved and painted in the 1890s, c.
 1905, and c.
 1917.
-The carousel has a Wurlitzer organ, opus 146.
 It was constructed by the Dentzel Carousel Company of Philadelphia, Pennsylvania.

 It was added to the National Register of Historic Places in 1999.